Gdańsk Street, Bydgoszcz: Kazimierz Figurski tenement, at 127

 The shop on the ground floor displays a preserved decorative cast-iron column, part of the original design of Kasimir Figurski, merchant and innkeeper.
-The building bears the characteristics of a picturesque architecture.
+The building bears the characteristics of picturesque architecture.
 Above the main entrance is placed a head of a young woman with stylish and abundant hair.
 Roof tops of the facade are decorated with openwork wooden structure.